 Criminal Justice, Education, Applied Human Sciences, Nursing, Physical Education, and Social Work programs are geared toward human needs and public services.
 Programs within the Area of Applied Human Sciences focus on the welfare of the family.
 Social Work and Criminal Justice programs are designed to prepare students to help remedy social problems of individuals and groups.
-Teacher Education programs within the Division of Education and Human Services prepare students for careers as teaching professionals.
+Teacher Education programs within the School of Education prepare students for careers as teaching professionals.
 Teacher candidates must successfully complete the relevant PRAXIS II and PLT (Principles of Learning and Teaching) tests as one of the degree requirements.
-The associate degree program in Nursing is designed to prepare students to practice as licensed registered nurses in Kentucky.
-Students must successfully complete the National Council Licensure Examination in order to be licensed.